kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/deploy_kmod.md

 The `Module` Custom Resource Definition represents a kernel module that should be loaded on all or select nodes in the cluster, through a ModuleLoader image.
-A Module specifies one or more kernel versions it is compatible, as well as a node selector.
+A Module specifies one or more kernel versions it is compatible with, as well as a node selector.

 The compatible versions for a `Module` are listed under `.spec.moduleLoader.container.kernelMappings`.
 A kernel mapping can either match a `literal` version, or use `regexp` to match many of them at the same time.

 The reconciliation loop for `Module` runs the following steps:

-- list all nodes matching `.spec.selector`;
+1. list all nodes matching `.spec.selector`;
-- build a set of all kernel versions running on those nodes;
+2. build a set of all kernel versions running on those nodes;
-- for each kernel version:
+3. for each kernel version:
-  - go through `.spec.moduleLoader.container.kernelMappings` and find the appropriate container image name.
+    1. go through `.spec.moduleLoader.container.kernelMappings` and find the appropriate container image name.
        If the kernel mapping has `build` or `sign` defined and the container image does not already exist, run the build and / or signing job as required;
-  - create a ModuleLoader `DaemonSet` with the container image determined at the previous step;
+    2. create a ModuleLoader `DaemonSet` with the container image determined at the previous step;
-  - if `.spec.devicePlugin` is defined, create a device plugin `DaemonSet` using the configuration specified under `.spec.devicePlugin.container`;
+    3. if `.spec.devicePlugin` is defined, create a device plugin `DaemonSet` using the configuration specified under `.spec.devicePlugin.container`;
-- garbage-collect:
+4. garbage-collect:
-  - existing `DaemonSets` targeting kernel versions that are not run by any node in the cluster;
+    1. existing `DaemonSets` targeting kernel versions that are not run by any node in the cluster;
-  - successful build jobs;
+    2. successful build jobs;
-  - successful signing jobs.
+    3. successful signing jobs.

 ## Example resource